Fujifilm X-T1 vs Nikon D600

 - Longer lasting: Gets more shots (900 versus 350) out of a single battery charge.

 - Easier fill-in: Has a small integrated flash to brighten shadows of backlit subjects.

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

 - More heavily discounted: Has been on the market for longer (launched in September 2012).

-If the count of individual advantages (bullet points above) is taken as a guide, the X-T1 emerges as the winner of the contest (16 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-T1 is the clear winner of the match-up (17 : 13 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-T1 and the Nikon D600 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.